-We currently maintain an Employee Stock Purchase Plan ("ESPP") that allows employees to have a percentage of their base compensation withheld to purchase the Company's common stock at 95% of the lower of the fair market at the beginning of the offering period and on the last trading day of the offering period.
+We currently maintain an ESPP that allows employees to have a percentage of their base compensation withheld to purchase the Company's common stock at 95% of the lower of the fair market price at the beginning of the offering period and on the last trading day of the offering period.
 There are two offering periods during a calendar year, which consist of the six months beginning each January 1 and July 1.
 Employees may contribute 1-15% of their eligible gross pay up to a \$0.03 million annual stock value limit.
-In July 2023, 92,097 shares related to the first offering period of Fiscal 2024 were purchased.
-In July 2022, 84,426 shares related to the first offering period of Fiscal 2023 were purchased.
+In the nine months ended December 31, 2023, employees purchased 92,097 shares at the end of the first offering period of Fiscal 2024, compared to 84,426 shares purchased at the end of the first offering period of Fiscal 2023.